Pipe-Cam/pipecam-app/README.md

 ## Environment Variables

-The API expects the following variables to be available at runtime:
+Create a `.env` file at the project root with the following variables:

 ```
 SUPABASE_URL=<your-supabase-project-url>
 SUPABASE_KEY=<your-supabase-service-key>
+REACT_APP_API_HOST=<url-where-the-api-runs>
 ```

-These values are used to initialize the Supabase client in `api/db/supabaseClient.js`.
+`REACT_APP_API_HOST` tells the React client where it can reach the API.
+The Supabase variables are used to initialize the client in `api/db/supabaseClient.js`.

 ## Testing